ZhihaoWu99/ZhihaoWu99.github.io/_pages/about.md

 - *2024.09*:  One paper has been accepted by *IEEE TNSE*, congrats to Jie Lian and other collaborators!✨✨
 - *2024.07*:  One paper has been accepted by *Neural Networks*, congrats to [Sujia Huang](https://huangsuj.github.io/) and other collaborators!✨✨
 - *2024.07*:  Two paper have been accepted by *ACM MM'24*, congrats to [Jielong Lu](https://scholar.google.com/citations?user=kvhyb9UAAAAJ&hl=en), Shuman Zhuang and other collaborators!✨✨
-- *2024.06*:  I have graduated from Fuzhou University, honored with the Outstanding Graduate Award！✨✨

 <details markdown="1">
 <summary>More</summary>
+- *2024.06*:  I have graduated from Fuzhou University, honored with the Outstanding Graduate Award!✨✨
 - *2024.06*:  One paper has been accepted by *IEEE TSIPN*, congrats to [Sujia Huang](https://huangsuj.github.io/) and other collaborators!✨✨
 - *2024.04*:  One paper has been accepted by *IJCAI'24*, many thanks to my coauthors [Jiajun Yu](https://scholar.google.jp/citations?user=tCtMGUAAAAAJ), [Jinyu Cai](https://jinyucai95.github.io/), and [Jicong Fan](https://jicongfan.github.io/)!✨✨
 - *2024.03*:  One paper has been accepted by *Neural Networks*, congrats to [Zhaoliang Chen](https://chenzl23.github.io/) and other collaborators!✨✨